CBobrow/JB_Repository/ELK_Stack/README.md

   ![Network Diagram](https://github.com/CBobrow/JB_Repository/blob/main/ELK_Stack/Images/Network%20Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the All-in-One.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, different .yml stored in https://github.com/CBobrow/JB_Repository/tree/main/ELK_Stack/Files may be used to install only certain pieces of it, such as Filebeat.

 ![All-In-One.yml](https://github.com/CBobrow/JB_Repository/blob/main/ELK_Stack/Files/all-in-one.yml)